UST-QuAntiL/quantil-docs/docs/user-guide/nisq-analyzer.md

 The [NISQ Analyzer](https://github.com/UST-QuAntiL/nisq-analyzer) is a research prototype based on the work by [Salm et. al](https://link.springer.com/chapter/10.1007/978-3-030-64846-6_5).
 It automatically analyzes implementations of quantum algorithms.
 The results indicate if a quantum algorithm can be executed on a Quantum Processing Unit (QPU) or simulator, see [below](#running-the-nisq-analyzer-for-implementation-and-qpu-selection).
+It also enables the analysis and selection of suitable QPUs based on a specific quantum algorithm implementation, see [below](#running-the-nisq-analyzer-for-implementation-and-qpu-selection).
 Furthermore, it enables the automated comparison of available quantum compilers to support the selection of the most suitable compiled quantum circuit, see [below](#running-the-nisq-analyzer-for-compiler-comparison).
 An overview about the NISQ Analyzer and its used components can be viewed in the [Home Section](../index.md).